Guide to French Red Wines By Region

 Grenache

-Grenache is enjoying a global renaissance as winemakers reassess their apathy towards this tricky variety.
-Late-ripening and prone to oxidation, Grenache requires careful handling.
+Grenache enjoys a global renaissance as winemakers reassess their apathy towards this tricky variety.
+Grenache is late-ripening and prone to oxidation, so it requires careful handling.
 But old bush vines can yield wines of real class and complexity, with crushed red fruit aromas and supple tannins.

 Read more